Health Equity Brit (covenant)

 Health Equity Values

-While our public health policy has changed over time, we remain committed to these values:
+While our health equity brit has changed over time, we remain committed to these values:

 Pikuach nefesh (saving a life)